 Laundry facilities are located in each residence hall.
+Laundry fees are included in the housing cost of campus residents.
 The University assumes no responsibility for damage to clothing while washing or drying.
-Students should report mechanical difficulties with laundry machines by calling the service number on the machine.
-For refunds, contact the laundry services provider by calling the number on your laundry card.
+Students should report mechanical difficulties with laundry machines to their Associate Resident Assistant immediately.